ProbabilisticWorld/SoTL/README.md

 In *Conceptual or computational?
 Making sense of reading questions in an inverted statistics course*, Bruff<sup id="a5">[5](#f5)</sup> addresses a similar topic as what I'm looking into.
 Bruff investigated what students "are able to learn by reading their textbooks before class" as part of a study into what kinds of pre-class readings, assignments, and questions help the students learn more from their textbooks.

-On the one hand, it is exciting to see a dearth of material published on this topic---it means the field is relatively open for exploration!---but on the other hand, it means there's little for me to go off of as a dive into SoTL.
+On the one hand, it is exciting to see a dearth of material published on this topic&mdash;it means the field is relatively open for exploration!&mdash;but on the other hand, it means there's little for me to go off of as a dive into SoTL.

 # Original line of inquiry: worked examples
 I started out the project by designing a study to investigate how students use worked example problems to help them learn.
 I ran a pilot student where I presented a student with a short handout including information on some new material, a worked example, and a similar problem for the student to solve.
 I had them do this in the physics lab, and I was not there to answer questions or otherwise make them feel monitored.
 They did not have access to the internet or other physics textbooks.
 I collected the notes the student took on the handout as well as their work on the problem.